-Always Use Both Clips: The majority of the secret rule cards feature two decision points for the Moderator to choose between before starting.
+Always Use Both Clips: More than half of the secret rule cards feature two decision points for the Moderator to choose between before starting.
 Clips are used to "lock in" the exact details of each rule.
 But the Moderator must always attach both clips to the rule card, even if it has fewer than two choices, in order to avoid giving away any sort of clue about the secret rule.
-(Rule cards with fewer than two choices have a spot labeled "decoy" as a reminder.)
-Most options can be marked from either side, but some will require the clip be on the left, or the right.
-The moderator should randomize which side they mark when possible, so that no meta-level information about the rule is revealed.
+Note that rule cards with fewer than two choices have a spot labeled "decoy" as a reminder.
+Clips can be placed on either side of the card.